danielkrux/dish-it-up/README.md

 2. `yarn generate` - generate types based on supabase tables
 3. `yarn api:deploy` - deploy edge functions
 4. `yarn ios` or `yarn android` - run app

+### Can't build app 'ShareExtension.appex' not found:

+If you’re using a Share Extension in your iOS app, you may encounter the following error when building for the simulator: 'error: .../Build/Products/Debug-iphonesimulator/ShareExtension.appex: No such file or directory'

+In Build Settings:

+- Search for Build Active Architecture Only
+- For Debug and Release, set to NO